Ifrane National Park

 Ifrane National Park is a national park located in the Middle Atlas mountain range of Morocco.
 Its territory extends over the western part of the mountains and areas within the provinces of Ifrane and Boulmane.
 It is one of the few remaining habitats for the Barbary macaque; a primate which prehistorically had a much broader range in North Africa, but currently survives as an endangered species in narrowly restricted and fragmented habitats.

 History

 Ifrane National Park was conceived in 1994 and established in October 2004 to protect important species and ecosystems, and because of increases in human activity and resource exploitation.
 Since the 1990s, Morocco has been involved in devising strategies to help protect the environment and biodiversity through projects and conventions such as Ramsar.
 Ifrane National Park is one of the ways that the Moroccan state came up with in order to demonstrate the importance of its forests and ecosystems.

-The park initially covered an area of 53800 ha, and was enlarged in April 2008 to encompasses some of the most ecologically sensitive areas such as wetlands and high-altitude forests.
+The park initially covered an area of 53800 ha, and was enlarged in April 2008 to encompass some of the most ecologically sensitive areas such as wetlands and high-altitude forests.

 In 2021, to celebrate World Biodiversity Day, several arruis (Barbary sheep) and crested porcupines were reintroduced to the park.